avaxman/INFOMGP-Practical1/README.md

 ##Installation

 The skeleton uses the following dependencies: [libigl](http://libigl.github.io/libigl/), and consequently [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), for the representation and viewing of geometry, and [libccd](https://github.com/danfis/libccd) for collision detection. libigl viewer is using [dear imGui](https://github.com/ocornut/imgui) for the menu.
 Everything is bundled as either submodules, or just incorporated code within the environment, and you do not have to take care of any installation details.
-To get the library, use:
+To get our full practical library, use:

 ```bash
 git clone --recursive https://github.com/avaxman/INFOMGP-Practical1.git
 ```

-to compile the environment, go into the `practical1` folder and enter in a terminal (macOS/Linux):
+To compile the environment, go into the `practical1` folder and enter in a terminal (macOS/Linux):

 ```bash
 mkdir build